Poirazi-Lab/dendrify/docs_sphinx/source/installation.rst

   on almost all platforms.
 Brian is designed to be easy to learn and use, highly flexible and easily extensible.

-  * :doc:`How to install Brian 2 <brian2:introduction/install>`
+  * :doc:`Brian 2 installation guidelines <brian2:introduction/install>`

 * `Networkx <https://networkx.org/>`_ (optional) is a Python package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks.
-If you wish Dendrify to have access to certain experimental model visualization features, you can install it using the command::
+If you wish Dendrify to have access to some experimental model visualization features, you can install it using the command::

     pip install networkx